freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-using-a-headless-browser.english.md

 ## Instructions
 <section id='instructions'>
 For these challenges we are using Zombie.JS.
 It's a lightweight browser which is totally based on JS, without relying on additional binaries to be installed.
-This feature makes it usable in an environment such as Glitch.
+This feature makes it usable in an environment such as Repl.it.
 There are many other (more powerful) options.<br>
 Look at the examples in the code for the exercise directions Follow the assertions order, We rely on it.
 </section>